Below are noteworthy events from Busch Gardens Tampa’s history that occurred in the month of March.

 - 20th – (2013) Sisters Shaba & Shtuko, lions, are born at a private zoological facility in South Africa.
 They are moved to Busch Gardens a few months later.

-- 20th – (2014) Painted Camel Bazaar in Pantopia opens to guests for the first time.
+- 21st – (2014) Painted Camel Bazaar in Pantopia officially opens to guests.

 - 22nd – (2018) Spike, a male Asian elephant who resided at the park since September 2013, was relocated to the National Zoo.

 - 24th – (2016) A Hoffman’s two-toed sloth is born at the park.

 - 25th – 31st – (1985) A team of the Anheuser-Busch Budweiser Clydesdales visits the park, and is on display daily in Moroccan Village.
 While visiting, the team also parades several times daily from March 26 – 31 from the park entrance to the brewery entrance.
 (Ledger 3/22/1985)